-From pencils and notebooks, to comfortable shoes and clothes, back-to-school expenses can add up!
-But you don't have to spend a fortune on these products to send your child school looking and feeling their best.
+From pencils and notebooks to comfortable shoes and clothes, back-to-school expenses can add up!
+But you don't have to spend a fortune on these products.
+You can still send your child to school looking and feeling their best.
 Here are a few money-saving ideas:

 Before you get too carried away with back-to-school shopping, make a list (perhaps in a Bullet Journal).
 Figure out what you really need for the year.
-Many schools give you lists of supplies they want you to bring, including extras, like tissue boxes or sanitary wipes for the class.
+Many schools give you lists of supplies they want you to bring.
+Sometimes these are also including extras, like tissue boxes or sanitary wipes for the class.
 Start there with your back-to-school shopping.

-You're less likely to make impulse buys if you have a good list with necessities.
+You're less likely to make impulse buys if you have a good list of necessities.
 If you have a fixed budget for back-to-school shopping, it will show you approximately what percentage to spend on different types of items.

 The simplest money-saving tip is to never spend it in the first place.
 Before you go off buying new things, have your child try on clothes and shoes that fit last winter.
 They might not need a new pair just yet.
 Or their toes might be poking through too-small shoes!
 Either way, it's good to have a good starting point.

-Last year's backpack might be in pristine condition, so consider reusing it before rushing out to get another one.
+Last year's backpack might be in pristine condition.
+So consider reusing it before rushing out to get another one.
 That way you can save a lot of money when you're back-to-school shopping.

 The same principle applies to shoes and clothes, too.
-You might feel like you're saving money buying the cheapest clothes, but if they fall apart or look really ratty quickly, you'll have to keep buying more clothes.
-You’re better off getting good quality items.
-If you get them on sale, they might even be less expensive than cheaply-made counterparts.
+You might feel like you're saving money by buying the cheapest clothes.
+But if they fall apart or look really ratty quickly, you'll have to keep buying more clothes.
+So you're better off back-to-school shopping good quality items.
+If you get them on sale, they might even be less expensive than their cheaply-made counterparts.

 It's also good to do price comparisons before you shop.
 While it's wonderfully convenient to click through your favorite shopping deals on Amazon, it's usually cheaper to shop locally for less expensive school supplies.
 These include things like pencil cases, markers, notebooks, pencils, or pens.
 On the other hand, Amazon might have just the right deal on the outfit or backpack you've been eyeing.

-Target or Wal-Mart usually have great back-to-school specials, but one store may be cheaper than the other one, so if you have the time, you might want to scan both before committing to one.
+Target or Wal-Mart usually have great back-to-school shopping specials, but one store may be cheaper than the other one.
+So if you have the time, you might want to scan both before committing to one.